Tuxedo cocktail and its many variations

 Drinks As They Are Mixed (1904)

-The use of sherry in a Tuxedo doesn't seem to have caught on, that is apart from at the Old Waldorf Astoria (which closed 1929 to make way for the Empire State Building) where Tuxedos apparently consisted two-thirds dry gin to one-third sherry (in pace of the usual dry vermouth) with a dash of orange bitters.
+The use of sherry in a Tuxedo doesn't seem to have caught on, that is apart from at the Old Waldorf Astoria (which closed in 1929 to make way for the Empire State Building) where Tuxedos apparently consisted of two-thirds dry gin to one-third sherry (in place of the usual dry vermouth) with a dash of orange bitters.
 This recipe is recorded in The Old Waldorf Astoria Bar Days published during the dark days of Prohibition in 1931 to coincide with the opening of the new Waldorf-Astoria.
 The recipe is followed by the notation, "After a settlement on the Erie R. R. where many customers of the Bar had country places.”
-A reference to the cottages and houses which were part of The Tuxedo Club estate, a club and gated estate overlooking lake Tuxedo in Tuxedo Park, 40 miles northwest of New York [see origins of the name below].
+A reference to the cottages and houses which were part of The Tuxedo Club estate, accessed from New York via the Erie Railroad.

 With: Absinthe, dry gin, blanc vermouth, maraschino liqueur and orange bitters.

 We say: Rich white vermouth and generous maraschino liqueur mellows the usual Tuxedo bone dryness while also adding aroma and flavour.